davepeck/game-of-go/README.md

 It was a quick hack written in a single weekend so that I could learn about (what at the time, way back in the late 2000s!) was the new Google App Engine service.
 It was originally written as a Webapp2 + Python 2.7 + App Engine Datastore service.

 Here we are 15+ years later.
-In order to keep the service running, I moved it to Django 6 + Postgres 16, built with Python 3.14, hosted on a personal server behind Cloudflare.
+In order to keep the service running, in May 2026 I moved it to Django 6 + Postgres 18, built with Python 3.14, hosted on a personal server behind Cloudflare.
 (Alas, App Engine kept changing and deteriorating; it was no longer work running there.)

 But when I transitioned from Webapp2/2.7/Datastore to Django, I mostly tried not to touch anything that didn't _have_ to be touched.
 That means there's still an incredible amount of cleaning-things-up still to do, just to get a nice codebase from which to work from.
 Did I mention this started as a weekend hack?